New Horizons for Prebiotics & Probiotics

 - Endogenous and exogenous Cas effectors have been implemented in several Lactobacillus species

 - CRISPR-based genome editing is being deployed in probiotics to develop next-generation products with enhanced functionalities

-This will be followed by a short presentation by Ewa Hudson of Lumina Intelligence, who will share insights on the Probiotic market.
+This was followed by a short presentation by Ewa Hudson of Lumina Intelligence, who will share insights on the Probiotic market.
 Ewa’s presentation will be about Non-classic probiotics in Americas – market overview.
-Non-classic strains are increasingly appearing in probiotic formulations in the Americas, with close to 40% of products already incorporating at least one type.
+Non-classic strains are increasingly appearing in probiotic formulations in the Americas, with close to 30% of products already incorporating at least one type.
 The broader trend is driven by a growing offer of kombuchas and cosmetics with probiotics, although the next generation probiotics find their way to the supplement space too.
 At the same time the share of prebiotics in probiotic formulations continues to rise.
 In this presentation Ewa will explore market developments in e-commerce and consumer engagement with novel pre- and probiotics, evaluating:

 - % share of probiotics on the market with non-classic strains and prebiotics